 New Mexico Real Estate Commission's suspension of a real estate broker's license for statutory violations in connection with the sale of a real estate contract was not prohibited because the broker entered into the agreement with the sellers as a broker, the fiduciary relationship was that of broker and client, the power of attorney was given to the broker later to enable him to complete the transaction with- out the sellers' presence, and the attorney-in-fact exception did not apply.
 Elliott v.
 New Mexico Real Estate Comm'n, 103 N.M.
 273, 705 P.2d 679 (1985).
-Substantial evidence supported a finding that a broker's actions in the sale of a house were legally defective, unsupported by substantial evidence on the record as a whole, or arbitrary or capricious.
-Elliott v.
-New Mexico Real Estate Comm'n, 103 N.M.
-273, 705 P.2d 679 (1985).
+Substantial evidence supported a finding that a broker's actions in the sale of a house were untrustworthy, incompetent, and improper, and warranted the suspension of the broker's real estate license for four months, where he misrepresented both the size of the lot and the age and condition of the roof.
+Based on the special relationship the broker has as the former owner of the property and the listing agent, the broker knew or should have known the size of the lot, and his possession of an inspection report indicating that the roof was about 18 years old did not justify his claim that the roof was new because it had been resurfaced with plastic spray.
+Wolfley v.
+Real Estate Comm'n, 100 N.M.
+187, 668 P.2d 303 (1983).